Feope/DiscordBotProject/README.md

 ## Roll Commands

-With roll command you can roll dice of specified sizes.
+With roll command you can roll dice of specified sizes.<br />
-Command input is roll (number)D(number).
+Command input is roll (number)D(number).<br />
-Where the first number is the ammount of dice rolled and the second number is the sides of the dice.
+Where the first number is the ammount of dice rolled and the second number is the sides of the dice.<br />
 Examples:
 ```
 !roll 5d4
 !roll 2D10
 ```

-Extra arguments can be given to make the bot do something with the rolls.
+Extra arguments can be given to make the bot do something with the rolls.<br />
-Capitalization does not matter for the arguments.
+Capitalization does not matter for the arguments.<br />
 Curently accepted arguments are:
 ```
 higher, high, h